With Dual Diagnosis Treatment

 Call (855) 802-1592 for 24/7 help with dual diagnosis treatment.

-Residential Youth Care Inc is a mental health clinic in Ketchikan, AK, located at 2514 1st Avenue, in the 99901 zip code.
-Residential Youth Care Inc provides outpatient treatment, residential treatment and telemedicine/telehealth.
-Residential Youth Care Inc offers cognitive behavioral therapy, individual psychotherapy and group therapy to children / adolescents and young adults.
+Residential Youth Care Inc is a mental health facility in Ketchikan, AK, located at 2514 1st Avenue, in the 99901 zip code.
+Residential Youth Care Inc provides telemedicine/telehealth, residential treatment and outpatient treatment.
+Residential Youth Care Inc provides psychotropic medication, couples/family therapy and trauma therapy to children / adolescents and young adults.
 Residential Youth Care Inc also supports transitional age young adults, children/adolescents with serious emotional disturbance and people requiring dual diagnosis treatment.
-More services at Residential Youth Care Inc include court-ordered outpatient treatment, vocational rehabilitation services and case management.
+Some other services available at Residential Youth Care Inc include court-ordered outpatient treatment, intensive case management and suicide prevention services.

 Call (855) 802-1592 for 24/7 help with dual diagnosis treatment.